sirupsen/logrus/README.md

   // Use the Airbrake hook to report errors that have Error severity or above to
   // an exception tracker.
 You can create custom hooks, see the Hooks section. log.AddHook(airbrake.NewHook("https://example.com", "xyz", "development"))

-  // Use the Bugsnag hook to report errors that have Error severity or above to
-  // an exception tracker.
-You can create custom hooks, see the Hooks section. bugsnagHook, _ = logrus_bugsnag.NewBugsnagHook() log.AddHook(bugsnagHook)

   // Output to stderr instead of stdout, could also be a file. log.SetOutput(os.Stderr)